 COVID-19?
 Book with confidence If Government imposed COVID-19 restrictions mean that we cannot run a tour, or that you cannot travel to join a tour, then you will be given a 100% refund of all monies paid to Academy Travel for your tour.

 Vaccination requirements Academy Travel requires all participants on its tours to be fully vaccinated against Covid-19.
 We reserve the right to inspect your digital vaccination certificate.

 From the landscapes of Hans Heysen to leading Indigenous artists, we explore private and public collections in Adelaide.

-Richard Meale’s iconic Outback opera Voss and a Sunday afternoon concert at the stunning Ukaria concert hall in the Adelaide Hills are included.
+Performances Enjoy a performance in Adelaide and a Sunday afternoon concert at the stunning Ukaria concert hall in the Adelaide Hills.